 The usage of this field is in accordance with the current UDP specification.
-To simplify the operation on egress PE routers, this field is recommended to be set to zero.
+To simplify the operation on egress PE routers, this field is RECOMMENDED to be set to zero in IPv4 UDP encapsulation case, and even in IPv6 UDP encapsulation case if appropriate[RFC6935][RFC6936].